Clemapfel/jluna/docs/~manual.md

 Usertype<T>::implement              F
 ```

 Exact benchmark results that compare most of these features with their only-C-API equivalent can be found [here](../.benchmark/results/results.txt).
-Experienced users are encouraged to look through the [benchmarks implementation](../.benchmark/main.cpp), as it shows the C-only, optimally performing alternative to many of `jluna`s functionalities.
+Experienced users are encouraged to look through the [benchmarks implementation](../.benchmark/main.cpp), as it shows the C-only, optimally performing alternative to many of jlunas functionalities.

 ---